mj3259/mj3259.github.io/index.md

 -->

 ### Recent News
+> (Oct.
+21, 2025) ✈️ Invited to the Global Young Scientists Summit as a representative young scientist of Korea!
 > (Jul.
 16, 2025) ✈️ Selected as a recipient of the Kwanjeong Doctoral Study Abroad Fellowship!
 > (Apr.
 23, 2025) 📽️ My research on optochemical carbon dioxide sensor got highlighted on KAIST YouTube! ([Video](https://youtu.be/KZSNnGvKJJ8?si=OGbS7bBJG9norrc0))
 > (Feb.
 14, 2025) 🎓 Graduated KAIST as the representative graduate of the Class of 2025! ([Speech Video](https://mj3259.github.io/Commencement/))